If you’re looking to get into business as a freight broker, you’ll need to make sure you have a freight broker surety bond behind you.

 However, freight brokers with sufficient funds might choose to opt for a BMC-85 trust fund instead - especially if they have not been approved for a BMC-84 surety bond.

-If the shipper or carrier has a claim against you, they will file a claim with your surety bond company who will then evaluate the claim based on the evidence provided by the claimant.
+If a carrier (or sometimes shipper depending on the contract) has a claim against you, they will file it with your surety bond company – who will then evaluate the claim based on the evidence provided by the claimant.

 Your bond company has the responsibility for deciding whether or not the claim is valid - and whether the claimant should receive money from the surety bond.